Learn web development

 - Update the repository using the following command:

-If you want to get in touch with us about anything, the best way is to drop us a message on our Discourse forum.
+If you want to get in touch with us about anything, use the communication channels.
 We'd like to hear from you about anything you think is wrong or missing on the site, requests for new learning topics, requests for help with items you don't understand, or any other questions or concerns.

 If you're interested in helping develop/improve the content, take a look at how you can help and get in touch!
 We are more than happy to talk to you, whether you are a learner, teacher, experienced web developer, or someone else interested in helping to improve the learning experience.